sz3kz/cybersecurity-blog/Cap/README.md

 As shown, the server is hosting ftp, ssh and an http service.

-What I also deduced, is that the server is most probably not behind a firewall, in contrast to [Lame](https://github.com/sz3kz/cybersecurity-blog/tree/main/Lame).
+ASIDE: What I also deduced, is that the server is most probably not behind a firewall, in contrast to [Lame](https://github.com/sz3kz/cybersecurity-blog/tree/main/Lame).

 ### Scanning - version